anikarajvanshi20/Projects-/README.md

 # Projects Portfolio

 ## About Me
 I am Anika Rajvanshi, a BSc (Hons) Psychology major with research and a minor in Biology at Ashoka University.
-This portfolio features selected academic, independent, and mentored projects in neuroscience, psychology, data science, and writing.
+This portfolio features selected academic, independent, and mentored projects in neuroscience, psychology, and data science.

 ---